International Business Minor

 - PSCI 330 International Political Economy

-Total credit hours required for international business management minor – 16 credits
+Total credit hours required for international business minor – 16 credits